storybookjs/react-inspector/README.md

 ## Theme
 By specifying the `theme` prop you can customize the inspectors. `theme` prop can be

-1. a string referring to a preset theme ("chromeLight"` or `"chromeDark")
+1. a string referring to a preset theme (`"chromeLight"` or `"chromeDark"`, default to `"chromeLight"`)
 2. or a custom object that provides the necessary variables.
-Checkout src/styles/themes for theming variables.
+Checkout `src/styles/themes` for possible theming variables.

 Example 1: Using a preset theme:
 ```js